 - Healthcare & Pharmaceuticals: Hospitals and pharmacies exchange inventory and billing information using EDI files to track stock levels.

 Many companies still rely on manual processes to extract data from EDI purchase orders and transfer it to shipping platforms such as FedEx, UPS, and USPS.
-This approach requires employees to copy and paste order details, increasing the likelihood of errors and inefficiencies.
+This approach to:

 - Higher labor costs due to repetitive manual tasks.